-- Want to establish that $x^$ local minimum of f over S implies that a well-defined condition holds that we can easily check - This is possible when constraints are linear, since the set of feasible directions then can be stated simply - With non-linear constraints things become more complicated - Constraint qualifications CQ are needed to make sure that the well-defined condition is a necessary condition for local optimality (rule out strange cases) - Under convexity, the condition turns out to also always (under no CQ) be sufficient for global optimality - Called the Karush-Kuhn-Tucker conditions - Karush: master's student at Univ. of Chicago, 1939 Tucker/Kuhn: prof./Ph.D. student at Princeton Univ., 1951
+- Want to establish that x^ local minimum of f over S implies that a well-defined condition holds that we can easily check - This is possible when constraints are linear, since the set of feasible directions then can be stated simply - With non-linear constraints things become more complicated - Constraint qualifications (CQ) are needed to make sure that the well-defined condition is a necessary condition for local optimality (rule out strange cases) - Under convexity, the condition turns out to also always (under no CQ requirement) be sufficient for global optimality - Called the Karush-Kuhn-Tucker conditions - Karush: master's student at Univ. of Chicago, 1939 Tucker/Kuhn: prof./Ph.D. student at Princeton Univ., 1951

 - Of course, a globally optimal solution must then satisfy the KKT conditions.
 But it is not practical to search for all KKT points and pick the best.
-Its use is for checking that an algorithm has found the right solution - Compare checking for every x with f'(x) = 0 in $\mathbb{R}$ ! - The user has all the responsibility!
+Its use is for checking that an algorithm has found the right solution and as the basis for the design of algorithms - Compare checking for every x with f'(x) = 0 in $\mathbb{R}!$ - The user has all the responsibility! - Logic: x^ local optimal AND a CQ holds \implies KKT holds at x^ - Equivalent: KKT does not hold at $x^ \implies x^$ is not a local optimal OR no CQ holds - CQ important because if it holds then if we are not at a KKT point then we know we are not locally optimal!